The universal thickening of the field of real numbers: Introduction

-By exploiting Titchmarsh's theorem we then show that the leading term $f_{s_0}$ in the expansion has a multiplicative behavior in exact analogy with the $p$-adic counterpart.
-This part is directly related to the construction of the Mikusinski field: in Proposition \ref{propextend} we provide the precise relation.
-More precisely, we construct an embedding of the algebra $B^+_\infty$ in the Mikusinski field $\mikfield$, where the Frechet algebra $B^+_\infty$ (and $B^+_{\infty,0}$) is obtained from $\btplusarc$ by completion with respect to the archimedean analogue of the norms $\|f\|_\rho$ used in $p$-adic Hodge theory (\cf Appendix~\ref{algebras}).
-In Section~\ref{sec:4thsection} we investigate the ideals and the Gelfand spectrum of these rings.
+By exploiting Titchmarsh's theorem we then show that, in general, the leading term $f_{s_0}$ in the expansion has a multiplicative behavior in analogy with the $p$-adic counterpart.
+This part is directly related to the construction of the Mikusinski field: in Proposition \ref{propextend} we provide the precise relation by constructing an embedding of the algebra $B^+_\infty$ in the Mikusinski field $\mikfield$.

-In Appendix \ref{uniperf} we give a short overview of the well-known construction of universal perfection in number theory.

-In Appendix \ref{FW} we develop a succinct presentation of the isotypical Witt construction $R\mapsto W(R)$ as a prelude to the theory of $W$-models.
-The objects of the basic category are triples $(A,\rho,\tau)$.
-The algebraic geometric meaning of $\rho$ is clear ($\rho:A\to R$ is a ring homomorphism) while the algebraic significance of $\tau$ (a multiplicative section of $\rho$) only becomes conceptual by using the $\F_1$-formalism of monoids.

-In Appendix \ref{algebras} we shortly review some relevant constructions in $p$-adic Hodge theory which lead to the definition of the rings of $p$-adic periods.

-In Appendix \ref{tropical} we explain the relation of the point of view taken in this paper and our earlier archimedean Witt construction in the framework of perfect semi-rings of characteristic one.

-We are fully aware that in order to make a complete parallel with the latest geometric applications of the rings of $p$-adic periods, one needs to extend these constructions to incorporate the naturality property with respect to the motivic Galois group that controls Hodge theory.
-We shall develop this important topic separately in a future paper.